 This caricature is often of a boonie-hatted and camo-clad outdoorsman; one with stacks of green ammo cans and pallets of freeze-dried everything inside a secluded and moldy home far, far from prying eyes and “The Man.”

-The piece de resistance in this comic is, of course, the giant map on his living room wall, crisscrossed with twine, studded with pins and threateningly slashed with red marker.
+The piece de resistance in this comic is, of course, the giant map on his living room wall, crisscrossed with twine, studded with pins, and threateningly slashed with a red marker.

 Be honest: however most of us might feel about prepping, we desperately want to avoid that stereotype, and we definitely don’t want to be that imaginary guy so often derided.

 And so, however useful a customized map may be for our own plans and procedures, we don’t make use of it.
 We don’t pick one up, print one, or anything of the sort.
 That marker-covered map feels like becoming “that guy.”

 I get your reluctance, reader, but this is a bad idea.
 Like anything else we do, we do with the honorable and completely well-adjusted reasoning of keeping ourselves and our families safe, or at least safer.